igniterealtime/Openfire-Chat/README.md

 ````
 POST /restapi/v1/chat/{streamid}/presence?show=dnd&status=very%20busy
 ````
-Incoming presence events from followers and following will arrive on the SIP channel and will look like this
+Incoming presence events from followers and following will arrive on the SSE channel and will look like this
 ````
 {
     "from": :"expert@ingiterealtime.org/converse.js-124258854",